 Whether you’re a seasoned entrepreneur or just starting out, we hope you’ll feel inspired to use your designs and marketing as tools for positive change in the world of health and wellness.

-Declet Designs offers website design, branding, and SEO for weight-inclusive small businesses.
-Located in Athens, GA, and serves small businesses and private practices nationally.
+Declet Designs offers website design, strategy, and SEO for weight-inclusive private practices & small businesses.
+Located in Athens, GA, and serves businesses nationally and internationally.

 Declet Designs is a welcoming and inclusive space for all people regardless of their race, ethnicity, age, disability, sexual orientation, gender identity or expression, neurodivergence, or national origin.